 OK, so practically everyone who uses Linux has come to this menacing prompt at least once or twice.
-Typically, unless you’re a seasoned sysadmin, it’s a harbinger of death of your ability to use the computer like you were hoping that day.
+Typically, unless you’re a seasoned sysadmin, it’s a harbinger of death, requiring more than you bargained for to be able to use the computer that day without dire intervention.

 But if you know how to navigate the GRUB prompt, you can get back to work just like you were hoping.

 These two skills are extremely useful to have in your arsenal of command-line fu, because if you can knowledgably tackle a GRUB prompt in a reasonable amount of time, it can save you hours of headaches and hassle.

 So don’t be afraid, embrace the unknown and learn how to navigate GRUB!

 First of all, what’s a GRUB prompt?

 GNU GRUB Version 2.04~beta2-36ubuntu3.15 Minimal BASH-like line editing is supported.
 For the first word, TAB lists possible for device or command completion. grub>

 It’s a black screen that has a prompt like this, instead of the list of OS you were hoping to boot.

 What do you need to know to boot from a GRUB prompt?